Chaos theory: Other areas

 In chemistry, predicting gas solubility is essential to manufacturing polymers, but models using particle swarm optimization (PSO) tend to converge to the wrong points.
 An improved version of PSO has been created by introducing chaos, which keeps the simulations from getting stuck.
 In celestial mechanics, especially when observing asteroids, applying chaos theory leads to better predictions about when these objects will approach Earth and other planets.
 Four of the five moons of Pluto rotate chaotically.
 In quantum physics and electrical engineering, the study of large arrays of Josephson junctions benefitted greatly from chaos theory.
 Closer to home, coal mines have always been dangerous places where frequent natural gas leaks cause many deaths.
 Until recently, there was no reliable way to predict when they would occur.
 But these gas leaks have chaotic tendencies that, when properly modeled, can be predicted fairly accurately.

 Chaos theory can be applied outside of the natural sciences, but historically nearly all such studies have suffered from lack of reproducibility; poor external validity; and/or inattention to cross-validation, resulting in poor predictive accuracy (if out-of-sample prediction has even been attempted).
 Glass and Mandell and Selz have found that no EEG study has as yet indicated the presence of strange attractors or other signs of chaotic behavior.

-Researchers have continued to apply chaos theory to psychology.
-For example, in modeling group behavior in which heterogeneous members may behave as if sharing to different degrees what in Wilfred Bion's theory is a basic assumption, researchers have found that the group dynamic is the result of the individual dynamics of the members: each individual reproduces the group dynamics in a different scale, and the chaotic behavior of the group is reflected in each member.

 Redington and Reidbord (1992) attempted to demonstrate that the human heart could display chaotic traits.
 They monitored the changes in between-heartbeat intervals for a single psychotherapy patient as she moved through periods of varying emotional intensity during a therapy session.
 Results were admittedly inconclusive.
 Not only were there ambiguities in the various plots the authors produced to purportedly show evidence of chaotic dynamics (spectral analysis, phase trajectory, and autocorrelation plots), but also when they attempted to compute a Lyapunov exponent as more definitive confirmation of chaotic behavior, the authors found they could not reliably do so.